redwankarimsony/redwankarimsony/README.md

 Email: redwankarimsony1455@gmail.com<br>
 	redwankarim@iut-dhaka.edu

+# Research & Publications:

 # ML Competitions on [HackerEarth](https://www.hackerearth.com/challenges/)

 The following table contains all the code bases of the competitions that I participated on HackerEarth.
-The original code repo is in this profile.
-However for easier glide through all of them, I organized them in this table.
-This table may help you to find the specific problem and solutions.
+The original repository is uploaded in my GitHub account in their respective repos..
+However for easier glide through all of them, this table may help you to find the specific problem and solutions.
 Keep Learning!

 | No. |                                  Challenge Name                                  |                                                                                           Folder                                                                                            |      Type      |                       Position                        | LeaderBoard |
 | :-: | :------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------: | :---------------------------------------------------: | :---------: |